rmcelreath/rethinking/ERRATA.md

 Statistical Rethinking book Errata
 ==========

+page 13: "What does mean to take a limit..." is missing the word "it".

 page 42: Just below R code box 2.6, the text says that map requires a list of start values.
 It does not, as long as priors are provided for each parameter.
 And indeed the example in box 2.6 does not contain a list of start values.

+page 66, end of first paragraph: 'the right-hand plot' should be 'the bottom plot'.

+page 76, Overthinking box, first paragraph: "You're computer already knows it" should read "Your computer..."

 page 87: The marginal description of the model reads "mu ~ dnorm(156, 10)" but the model is Normal(178, 20).
 Same error on p 95 and in code 4.38.
 It is corrected in code 4.39.